hazelcast/hazelcast-reference-manual/src/RingBuffer.md

 By exposing the sequence, you can now move the item from the Ringbuffer as long as the item is still available.
 If the item is not available any longer, `StaleSequenceException` is thrown.

+### Adding Items to a Ringbuffer

-Adding an item to Ringbuffer is also easy:
+Adding an item to a Ringbuffer is also easy with the Ringbuffer `add` method:

 ```java
 Ringbuffer<String> ringbuffer = hz.getRingbuffer("rb");